Burgov/RRM/README.md

 These all support the same options as the simple properties.

 The only relation to have a special option is `RRM.Relation.OneToMany`.
-It supports a `backReference` which you can use to tell RRM to populate that specific property of the other side of the relation with an instance the instance itself.
+It supports a `backReference` which you can use to tell RRM to populate that specific property of the other side of the relation with the reference itself.

 Basically it makes the following example possible, given the mapping and data examples from the top of this documentation: